lukaszszymankiewicz/boner/roadmap.md

   - [x] test it on better level

 version 0.0.1
- - [ ] animation frame is not correctly set
  - [ ] scale the skeleton entity to better fit the 32x32 tiles
  - [x] animation frame is not correctly set
  - [ ] flipping the frame does not work